Here's why now is one of the most dangerous times of the pandemic for children, expert says - KRDO

 Until vaccines can be administered to younger kids, some officials are hoping that masks will help decrease the spread of the virus.

+In Oklahoma, Santa Fe South Schools announced that it will require masks at school beginning Thursday, defying a law the state Legislature passed last year.

+“Exemptions will be made only for those who have a physician’s documentation stating that wearing of a mask is not recommended for that individual,” Superintendent Chris Brewster said in a letter posted on the district website.

-In Kentucky, Gov. Andy Beshear announced Tuesday that masks will be required in K-12 schools, pre-K and childcare.
+Kentucky Gov. Andy Beshear announced Tuesday that masks will be required in K-12 schools, pre-K and child care facilities.

 “We are to the point where we cannot allow our kids to go into these buildings unprotected, unvaccinated and face this Delta variant,” Beshear said.
 “So, I’m going to have the courage to do what I know is right to protect our children.”

-Note: CORRECTION: An earlier version of this story used the incorrect state when referring to Orange County Public Schools.
-That school district is in Florida.